bombkiml/beech-api/README.md

 ❓ **Note:** The URL "``/authentication``" will be follow by ``auth_endpoint`` when you custom it.

-## CORS Origin allowments & Server configure
+## CORS Origin & Server Configuration
 The origin array to the callback can be any value allowed for the origin option of the middleware.
 Certain CORS requests are considered `complex` and require an initial OPTIONS request (called the `pre-flight request`).
 You can allowed CORS origin inside file `beech.config.js`

 📂 beech.config.js